Focus on practical ethics and become an agent for positive change.

 to the hospital setting.
 The role of a leader in fostering a culture of collaboration and innovation is also addressed.
 4 crs.

 This course focuses on the strategic importance of operations in the context of integrated delivery models and systems in a hospital.
 Emerging models such as accountable care organizations, outcomes and evidence-based care, and patient-centered medical home models are examined.
 Emphasis is placed on performance improvement through the use of tools including Lean, Six Sigma and Institute for Health Care Improvement (IHI) rapid cycle.
 Topics will also include planning, organizing and controlling of property, plant and equipment, safety and emergency preparedness, and environmental services.
 4 crs.

 Change Management in Hospitals

 In this course, students gain an understanding of fundamental organizational, personal, cultural and competitive issues and challenges related to organizational change in the twenty-first century hospital environment.
 Various models of organizational change will be examined and critically evaluated for use in a health care setting.
 4 crs.

-Leadership and General Management Concentration
+Leadership and General Management Electives